StereoKit/StereoKit-Docs/docs/preview/StereoKit-docs-API.md

 - `BtnState.Active` — Is the button currently down, pressed?
 - `BtnState.Any` — Matches with all states!
 - `BtnState.Changed` — Has the button just changed state this frame?
+Includes presses, releases, and canceled activations.
 - `BtnState.Inactive` — Is the button currently up, unpressed?
 - `BtnState.JustActive` — Has the button just been pressed?
+Only true for a single frame.
+- `BtnState.JustCanceled` — Was a button activation just canceled this frame, ending without firing because the interactor moved too far away?
 Only true for a single frame.
 - `BtnState.JustInactive` — Has the button just been released?
 Only true for a single frame.

 ## static class BtnStateExtensions